 One of the requirements of NI 43-101 for Item 22 Economic Analysis is “sensitivity or other analysis using variants in commodity price, grade, capital and operating costs, or other significant parameters, as appropriate, and discuss the impact of the results.”

-The result of this 43-101 requirement is typically the graph seen below, which is easily generated from a cashflow model.
-Simply change a few numbers and then you get the new economics.
+The typical result of this 43-101 requirement is the graph seen below (“a spider graph”, which is easily generated from a cashflow model.
+Simply change a few numbers in the Excel file and then you get the new economics.
 The standard conclusions derived from this chart are that metal price has the greatest impact on project economics followed by the operating cost.
-Those are probably accurate conclusions, but is the chart itself telling the true story?
+Those are probably accurate conclusions, but is the chart is not telling the true story.

-I have created the same chart in several economic studies so I understand the limitations with it.
-The main assumption is that sensitivity economics are based on the exact same mineral reserve and production schedule.
+I have created this same spider graph in multiple economic studies so I understand the limitations with it.
+The main assumption is that all of the sensitivity economics are based on the exact same mineral reserve and production schedule.

-Potentially a project could be uneconomic with such a significant decrease in metal price but that is not shown by the sensitivity analysis.
+In my view, a project could potentially be uneconomic with such a significant decrease in metal price but that is not reflected by the sensitivity analysis.
 Reducing the metal price would result in a change to the cutoff grade.
 This changes the waste-to-ore ratio within the same pit.
-So assuming the same the mineral reserve is not correct in this scenario.
+So assuming the same size mineral reserve is not correct in this scenario.

 A smaller mineral reserve would produce a different production schedule and shorter mine life.
-It can get quite complex to do it properly.
+It can get quite complex to examine it properly.

 Hence the shortcut is to simply change inputs to the cashflow model and generate outputs that are questionable but meet the 43-101 requirements.